 -

 Psychedelics act on serotonin receptors, which are present in blood vessels.
-The goal of this project is to measure the effects of LSD on cerebral blood flow and neurovascular coupling in mice using high-resolution optical imaging methods.
-The results will tell us how psychedelics may influence vascular dynamics and blood oxygen level to alter brain activity.
+The goal of this project is to measure the effects of psilocybin on cerebral blood flow and neurovascular coupling in mice using high-resolution optical imaging methods.
+The results will tell us how psychedelics influence hemodynamic response, which is critical for interpreting signals in human neuroimaging studies such as fMRI.

 -